 - Heavy, fatigued feelings in the legs by the end of the day

 Symptoms usually are not present in the morning but increase as the day goes on.
-If left untreated, spider veins can progress to skin changes.
+If left untreated, they can progress to skin changes.
 It’s important to recognize the often-subtle symptoms before skin changes and later progression to ulcer (ulcer).

 Spider veins are damaged veins.
 They develop ]when tiny, one-way valves inside the veins weaken.
 In healthy veins, these valves push blood in one direction, back to our heart.
 When these valves weaken, some blood flows backward and accumulates in the vein.
 Extra blood in the vein puts pressure on the walls of the vein.